Evaluation of individuals with motor and sensory neuropathies

 Testing of nonfasting specimens or the use of vitamin supplementation can result in elevated serum vitamin concentrations.
 Reference values were established using specimens from individuals who were fasting.

-1. Ball GFM: Vitamins: Their role in the human body.
+1. Ball GFM.
+Vitamins: Their role in the human body.
 Oxford, Blackwell Publishing.
 2004:234-255

-2. Traber MG: Vitamin E. In: Shils ME, Shike M, Ross AC, et al, eds.
+2. Traber MG.
+Vitamin E. In: Shils ME, Shike M, Ross AC, et al, eds.
 Modern Nutrition in Health and Disease.10th ed.
 Lippincott Williams and Wilkins; 2006:434-441

-3. Roberts NB, Taylor A, Sodi R: Vitamins and trace elements.
+3. Roberts NB, Taylor A, Sodi R. Vitamins and trace elements.
 In: Rifai N, Horvath AR, Wittwer CT, eds.
 Tietz Textbook of Clinical Chemistry and Molecular Diagnostics.
 6th ed.
 Elsevier; 2018:chap37

 Deuterated vitamin E (d6-alpha-tocopherol) is added to serum as an internal standard.
 Vitamin E (alpha-tocopherol) and the deuterated internal standard are extracted from the specimens and analyzed by liquid chromatography-tandem mass spectrometry.(Unpublished Mayo method)

-Monday through Friday
+Sunday through Friday

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.

 84446